Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - When Fresno State totals over 338.9 yards, the team is 7-4 against the spread and 8-3 overall.

-- The Bulldogs have turned the ball over 22 times this season, eight more turnovers than the Miners have forced (14).
+- The Bulldogs have turned the ball over eight more times (22 total) than the Miners have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.